Maria Gomes-Solecki, DVM

 Memphis, TN 38163

-Work in my laboratory focuses on the development of oral vaccine delivery vehicles using commensal bacteria (i.e. Lactobacillus spp. and E. coli) capable of inducing protective immune responses against microbial pathogens and that can counteract the immune disregulation that leads to autoimmune diseases.
-We use a number of tools (microbiology, molecular biology and immunology) to investigate innate and adaptive immune mechanisms of protection (Th1, Th2, Th17 and Treg).
-Major projects relate to the development of reservoir targeted vaccines against spirochetal diseases, such as Lyme disease and Leptospirosis.
+Work in my laboratory at UTHSC focuses on development of oral vaccine delivery vehicles using commensal bacteria (i.e. Lactobacillus spp. and E. coli) against microbial pathogens.
+We use a number of tools - microbiology, molecular biology, biochemistry and immunology - to investigate host-pathogen interactions, to understand how bacterial and host factors lead to immune evasion and to dissect the immunological mechanisms by which effective oral vaccines induce protective immunity.
+Our major projects relate to the development of reservoir targeted vaccines against spirochetal diseases, such as Lyme disease and Leptospirosis.
+Other projects relate to the development of vaccines against Melioidosis and Avian Flu.

 - Postdoc, SUNY at Stony Brook, 1995-1998